-The navigation tabs located above will take you to the homebrew projects
+The navigation tabs located above will take you to some homebrew projects

-This photo is of the compact test bench at VK2FC.
-It's what I use to test my radio and electronics projects.
-A mixture of older and some newer equipment.
+This is one of two work areas in my shack.
+It's the main test bench and where I debug my homebrew radio and electronics projects.
+A mixture of old and some newer equipment.
 Since relocating to Maitland I've had to scale back the physical size of the workshop to fit into the available space.
 Hams of yesteryear managed to do a lot with much less than this.
 I've always admired their skills in being able to build equipment and get it on-air successfully.
-After all of my time as a 'ham' I still find it fascinating to make a QSO on a home made radio!
+A Siglent SVA1015X VNA has just been added to the line-up.

-My Parts Collection below.
-I've just recently consolidated them in a 20 foot shipping container.
+The parts collection below.
+I've just recently consolidated them into a 20 foot shipping container.